xying21/ckb_sdk/docs/introduction/overview_go.md

 ### Enable Dependency Tracking for the Code

-When your code imports packages contained in other modules, you manage those dependencies through your code's own module.
-That module is defined by a go.mod file that tracks the modules that provide those packages.
-That go.mod file stays with your code, including in your source code repository.
+When importing packages from other modules into your code, the dependencies are being managed through your code's own module.
+That module is defined by a go.mod file that tracks the modules providing those packages.
+The go.mod file remains with your code and is included in your source code repository.

-To enable dependency tracking for your code by creating a go.mod file, run the [`go mod init`](https://golang.org/ref/mod#go-mod-init) command, giving it the name of the module your code will be in.
-The name is the module's module path.
+To enable dependency tracking for your code, the go.mod file would be created, run the [`go mod init`](https://golang.org/ref/mod#go-mod-init) command, and give it the name of the module your code will be in.
+This name is the module's module path.
 In most cases, this will be the repository location where your source code will be kept, such as `github.com/mymodule`.
-If you plan to publish your module for others to use, the module path *must* be a location from which Go tools can download your module.
+If you intend to publish your module for usage by others, the module path *must* be the location where Go tools can download your module.

 For the purposes of this tutorial, just use `github.com/myApp`.